logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How can I edit a record's identifying key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each record needs to be assigned a stable unique key within the Provider Organisation,
+Each record needs to be assigned a stable unique key within the provider organisation,
 in order to facilitate adding/updating/deleting each item when entering data.

 You can edit a record's identifying key you have entered within the data entry interface.
 There